 Reconciliation of invoices with the supplier uploaded invoices on GST system, ensure that the ITC which you intend to claim is accurate and meets all the provisions of the GST Act and rules.
-This activity, is more critical now, as the date of September months GSTR 3B return draws closer.
+This activity, is more critical now, as the date of annual return filing on JUne 30th, 2019 draws closer.

 It is important to compare invoices, which itself could run into large numbers, and identify the matches and differences.
 It is also necessary that the differences itself are analysed so that the corrective actions can be taken.

-Here is a brief overview of the reports
+Here is a brief overview of such reports

 Indicative availability of ITC

 Once you review the differences in the invoice, you may want to categorise the invoices where you want to proceed with supplier data or your purchase details are proper ones.
-Thus we provide summaries which are before taking any action and after you have reviewed the invoices and identified its treatment.
+IRIS Sapphire provides summaries which are before taking any action and after you have reviewed the invoices and identified its treatment.

 In the summary, along with the invoice counts you can also get a view of tax amounts after you have accepted and rejected invoices.
 This will allow you to assess the ITC available for you to claim based on the invoices accepted.